rsmoke/expression_parser/README.md

 # Expression Parser

 A Ruby library for parsing mathematical expressions into abstract syntax trees (AST).
 This library handles both explicit and implicit multiplication, addition, and supports constants and variables.
+From chapter two of Jason Swett's Professional Rails Testing book.

 ## Features